-Members of a Codacy organization can access the Codacy app to see the dashboards and details of the organization repositories.
+People signing up to the Codacy app and joining an organization become members of that organization.
+Members of a Codacy organization can see the dashboards and details of the organization repositories.
 Depending on their permissions on the Git provider, members can also manage the organization and repository settings on Codacy.

-Make sure that you invite or ask your team members to join your organization on Codacy so that Codacy analyzes their commits to private repositories.
+Make sure that you invite or ask your teammates to join your organization on Codacy so that Codacy analyzes their commits to private repositories.

-To list and manage the members of your organization, open your organization Settings, page People.
-This page also shows when the organization members last logged in to the Codacy app:
+To list and manage the people in your organization, open your organization Settings, page People.
+This page also shows their last activity on Codacy.

 Joining an organization#